 Camp Verde Parade of Lights will light up the town

-The Camp Verde Parade of Lights and Christmas Bazar is planned for Saturday, Dec.
+The Camp Verde Parade of Lights and Christmas Bazaar is planned for Saturday, Dec.
 11, at 6 p.m.

 Santa will be on the final float of the parade and then he will be giving out candy canes and pose for photographs inside the Community Center Gym following the parade.
 Floats will be decorated with lots of Christmas lights for the annual spectacle.

-Beforehand, there will be a Christmas Bazar inside the gym from 10 a.m. to 4 p.m.
+Beforehand, there will be a Christmas Bazaar inside the gym from 10 a.m. to 4 p.m.

 Mike Marshall, Camp Verde’s Parks & Recreation manager, emphasizes that it’s free to enter a float in the annual event.
 The parade will go down Main Street starting at Ace Hardware and head to General Crook Trail, he said.